Mad Max: Fury Road (comic book): Nux and Immortan Joe

-The first comic centres on the origins of Nux and Immortan Joe.

-The first part of the comic focuses on the origins of Nux.
 Nux's parents travel to the Citadel where they live on the ground without basic necessities.
 To support his family, Nux's father takes up a job at the top of the Citadel but eventually dies due to the hazardous conditions.
 Nux's sick mother soon dies as well and believing his father to be still alive, he tries to reach the top by grabbing onto an elevator used by the guards.
 Nux desperately tries to hold on and the guards watching him start laughing.
 As he laughs back in a mocking response, the guards are stunned by his grit and one of them saves him from slipping by pulling him up to the platform.
 They call him "a hard nut to crack", which leads to him being named "Nux", and he eventually joins the War Boys when he grows up.

-The second part focuses on the origins of Joe.
-After society started collapsing, war veteran Colonel Joe Moore formed a raider gang along with others who had served under him like Major Kalashnikov.
-During one of his raids, a fat man who is about to be executed reveals the location of a massive fortified aquifer in exchange for being spared.
-However, he warns that it is nearly impossible to enter without being granted access by those inside.
-Joe then tries to convince the defenders of the aquifer to allow him access by offering them several sex slaves.
-However, they refuse and he launches an assault.
-The resulting siege lasts many days, killing many of his followers and depleting their resources.
-He sends his scouts to search for more supplies, but they fail to find any; however, they report the discoveries of an abandoned oil refinery to the north, and a lead mine to the west.